 In the Tao de Jing, Lao Tse writes numerous passages to show the negative results of strain, in essence indirectly teaching the 70% rule.
 An example of this appears in Chapter 2:

-Initially my only real basis for understanding emptiness was to link this idea to quantum physics.
-All matter is composed of atoms which are mostly empty, and vibrating forms of energy which create the force which gives rise to physical matter.
+Initially, my only real basis for understanding emptiness was to link this idea to quantum physics.
+All matter is composed of atoms, which are mostly empty, and vibrating forms of energy, which create the force that gives rise to physical matter.
 In addition, quantum physics accepts infinitely changing possibilities of the universe, and as such meshes with the flux idea.
-Nevertheless quantum physics is often used as proof for many metaphysical concepts and at times done so incorrectly, so a less cliché explanation is preferable.
+Nevertheless, quantum physics is often used as proof for many metaphysical concepts and at times done so incorrectly, so a less cliché explanation is preferable.

 Emptiness was an abstract concept like the one before to me until I had a few personal experiences to show it existed.
 The first involved a friend who had begun practicing something with me to open one of his doorways of perception.
 At some point he told me he felt his third eye start pulsing and he saw multiple afterimages behind each person in the room representing different possibilities they could manifest in the next moment.
 Before long he was able to use this to guide the conversation and see everything that would happen, which was a very interesting experience.
 Bruce told us that my friend had glimpsed one of the opening stages of emptiness.